Particular/docs.particular.net/samples/outbox/multi-tenant/sample.md

 NOTE: The connection provider is only used by `OutboxPersister`'s `TryGet` and `MarkAsDispatched` methods which execute in separate transaction from all the other storage operations.

 NOTE: The connection provider is a simple implementation that is not thread-safe.
-For this example, we have set the Maximum Concurrency Level to 1 which makes it run in single thread mode.
+For this example, the Maximum Concurrency Level is set to 1 which makes it run in single thread mode.

 #### Opening connection to tenant database